Use BOST to control high fuel prices – Duncan Amoah

 Nonetheless, prices on Friday, November 5 increased at most pumps.

-Petrol and Diesel are selling at a maximum of GH¢6.9 per litre and a minimum of GH¢6.75 per litre.
+Petrol and Diesel are selling at maximum GH¢6.9 per litre and minimum GH¢6.75 per litre.

 But the Chief Executive Officer (CEO) of oil marketing companies (OMCs), Kwaku Agyeman Duah, sees no end in sight soon.